SylvesterOtuGraham/alx-low_level_programming/README.md

-this file is to demonstrate processes in c program
+1.this file is to demonstrate processes in c program